Nitrofurantoin: 7 things you should know

 - Unlike many other antibiotics, resistance to nitrofurantoin has never been a significant problem; experts believe its broad spectrum of action offers a protective effect against resistance development.
 However, some bacteria are not susceptible to nitrofurantoin and care should still be taken not to encourage the development of resistant bacteria.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Nausea or vomiting, changes in facial skin color, dark colored urine, flatulence, headache and weight loss are the most common side effects.
-Other side effects, such as abdominal pain, constipation, diarrhea, skin reactions, cardiovascular effects are uncommon or relatively rare.
+- Nausea or vomiting, changes in facial skin color, dark-colored urine, flatulence, headache, and weight loss.
+Other side effects, such as abdominal pain, constipation, diarrhea, skin reactions, or cardiovascular effects are uncommon or relatively rare.

 - Nitrofurantoin has been associated with potentially fatal lung conditions such as interstitial pneumonitis and pulmonary fibrosis.
 If these develop, nitrofurantoin should be discontinued.
 The risk is greater in people receiving nitrofurantoin for longer than six months.

 - Contraindicated in people with significantly impaired kidney function (creatinine clearance less than 60mL per minute or significantly elevated creatinine), oliguria, or anuria because of the increased risk of toxicity because of impaired excretion of nitrofurantoin.
 Do not use in people with a previous history of liver dysfunction or cholestatic jaundice associated with nitrofurantoin use, or with previous hypersensitivity to nitrofurantoin.

 - Do not use to treat pyelonephritis or perinephric abscesses.

 - Because the distribution of nitrofurantoin to other tissues is limited, there is a higher chance that the bacterial infection being treated may persist or recur.
 Urine samples should be taken both before and after treatment.